News & Insights

 Get the latest on financial happenings and Advisor best practices, all in one place.

-In this Episode 17 of Thinking Independently, Conor Delaney and Nick LoPresti are joined by retired Air Force Colonel Ben Bishop and Head of HR and Corporate Initiatives Nick Alberino to explore what leadership really looks like at the highest levels and how strong cultures are built and sustained over time.
+In Episode 17 of Thinking Independently, Conor Delaney and Nick LoPresti are joined by retired Air Force Colonel Ben Bishop and Head of HR and Corporate Initiatives Nick Alberino to explore what leadership really looks like at the highest levels and how strong cultures are built and sustained over time.
 Drawing from Colonel Bishop’s 26-year Air Force career, including combat missions and leading organizations of thousands, the conversation highlights a powerful truth: success is not about individual achievement, but about the strength of the team and the mission they serve together.

 The discussion centers on the role of humility in leadership and the importance of building teams where trust, accountability, and shared purpose drive performance.
 In a world that often celebrates recognition and personal accolades, leaders are facing a new reality: sustainable success comes from developing people, protecting culture, and aligning execution with a clear mission.